Social Justice, Identity, and Language in Oaxaca:

 • The first step is to complete a short online session called "First Steps" See here for information.

-Applications are due March 8, 2024.
-Applications are available at the UIC Study Abroad Oaxaca website
+Applications are due February 28, 2025.
+Applications will be available at the UIC Study Abroad Oaxaca website

 If you are a non-UIC student, the process is a bit different, so please email kimpotow@uic.edu right away to be added to the list.